 Safety belt usage also differed by vehicle type.
-Occupants in pickup trucks wore belts less often (81.6%) compared to occupants in other vehicle types.
-Front seat occupants in sport utility vehicles (SUVs) wore belts most often (93.7%), followed by passenger cars (90.0%) and then occupants in vans (89.9%).

-Occupants in pickup trucks have exhibited lower usage than those in other vehicle types every year of the survey.
-Pickup truck occupants still maintain a large usage gap behind occupants in the next lowest vehicle type, passenger vans (8.3 percentage points less in 2021).
-Clearly, pickup truck occupants have a downward pull on the statewide usage rate.
+Occupants in pickup trucks wore belts less often (82.7%) compared to occupants in other vehicle types.
+Front seat occupants in sport utility vehicles (SUVs) wore belts most often (92.7%), followed by passenger cars (89.2%) and then occupants in vans (89.1%).
+Occupants in pickup trucks have exhibited lower usage than those in other vehicle types every year of the survey, and still maintain a large usage gap behind occupants in the next lowest vehicle type (6.4 percentage points less than vans in 2023).